 Problem Homes: In offering technical support to owners of over 100,000 homes built since 1990, the staff answers questions from homeowners, manufacturers, retailers and others.
-In Year 5, staff from Washington, Oregon and Idaho responded to over 90 phone calls and conducted 18 field visits.
-The number of problem home field visits has significantly decreased over the history of the program, in large part because of manufacturer's and installer's increased awareness of the SGC/E-Star specifications, and the requirement that manufactured home installers be certified in Washington and Oregon.
+In Year 6, staff from Washington, Oregon and Idaho responded to over 25 phone calls and conducted 10(OR) field visits.

+The number of problem home field visits has significantly decreased over the history of the program, in large part because of manufacturer's and installer's increased awareness of the

+SGC/E-Star specifications, and the requirement that manufactured home installers be certified in Washington and Oregon.
+Efforts were made in year 6 to improve regional coordination of problem home tracking and reporting.